orchid00/git_for_humans/000_setup.md

 - For internet access please configure eduroam

 Once you are ready please write your name on a sticky and paste it on your laptop.

+## Suggestion
+Create a folder in your computer to create your git/code projects (somewhere other than the desktop, for example under Documents).